klis87/redux-requests/examples/actions-creator/README.md

-# Redux Requests Redux Act integration example
+# Redux Requests actions creator example

 In order to launch this example, execute:

 - `yarn install` or `npm install` (or `yarn install` from the parent directory to install all examples at once)
 - `yarn start` or `npm start`